thoomson/AutoInstallWPinAWS/README.md

 ## Run the script
 First, you need to create an Amazon AWS account.

 Then, you have to create a key pair.
 Keep it name in mind.
 You'll need it in to run the program.
+(How to create a key pair on EC2 : https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html)

 After that, follow this tutorial : https://blog.ipswitch.com/how-to-create-an-ec2-instance-with-python